WCA Annual Awards

-This award honors a cattleman (producer) from Wisconsin that has excelled in various areas of the state’s industry and exemplifies the ideals of WCA.
-Areas of excellence may include accomplishments within a beef or dairy operation including
+This award honors a cattle producer from Wisconsin who excels in various areas of the state’s industry and exemplifies the ideals of WCA.
+Areas of excellence may include: accomplishments within a beef or dairy operation, including

 Beef Quality Assurance Award

-This award will be given to producers who have implemented BQA practices on the farm, have helped in the promotion of the BQA program in Wisconsin and helped improve animal care practices for the beef and/or dairy industry.
-They must have an up to date BQA certification in order to qualify.
-This award is sponsored by Wisconsin Beef Council
+This award recognizes Wisconsin beef producers who have implemented BQA practices on-farm, helped in the promotion of the BQA program in Wisconsin and helped improve animal care practices for the beef and/or dairy industry.
+Nominees must possess a current BQA certification to be considered for the award.
+This award is sponsored by Wisconsin Beef Council.

 FRIEND OF CATTLEMEN

-This award honors an organization or individual that has gone above and beyond to support the Wisconsin Beef Industry such as the Steak Trailer, legislative areas, educational events, or other activities.
-Involvement and support to the state’s beef industry may also include support to producers in the state or other organizations/events such as the Wisconsin Beef Council, Wisconsin State Fair, UW Extension or other academic institutions.
-Award criteria are broad and open-ended to allow for the selection of any deserving recipient that has benefited WCA, individual cattlemen, and the WI Beef Industry as a whole.
+This award honors an organization or individual that has gone above and beyond to support the Wisconsin beef industry.
+This might include involvement with the WCA Steak Trailer, legislative efforts, educational events, and more.
+Support to the state’s beef industry may also include support of fellow beef producers or other organizations and events, such as the Wisconsin Beef Council, Wisconsin State Fair, UW-Extension or other academic institutions.
+Award criteria are broad in order to allow the selection of any deserving recipient who has made a positive impact on WCA, individual cattlemen, and Wisconsin's beef industry as a whole.

 Wisconsin Environmental Stewardship Award

-The award recognizes outstanding environmental stewardship practices and conservation achievements of Wisconsin cattle producers.
+The award recognizes a Wisconsin cattle producer for their outstanding environmental stewardship practices and conservation achievements.
 At the national